 If you are interested in helping out the team here at Zelda Dungeon, we’d love to have you on board.
 We are currently looking for a variety of new volunteers to help improve the experience here at Zelda Dungeon, as well as at all of our external outlets, including our social media presence.

 If you would like to apply, you can contact Mases directly on Skype, username: armochicken13.
 When initially contacting Mases, please include your full name, your age, your location, and a brief summary of what you’d like to contribute to the website.
 We’ll then follow up with you shortly after.
-This time around there is no age requirement, so feel free to apply.
+We do ask that applicants are at least the age of 16.

 A Kickstarter campaign to create wearable life-sized replicas of Majora’s Mask has exceeded its goal of raising $1,700.
 In total, 19 backers have pledged $6,685 to the project so far, with 24 days left to go before the deadline.
 The creation of the masks is related to the “Happy Mask Campaign” being organised by Operation Moonfall.